The overarching objective of the Solid Earth Response and influence on Cryospheric Evolution (SERCE) scientific research programme is to:

 This objective will be accomplished through integrated analysis and incorporation of geological, geodetic and geophysical measurements into models of glacial isostatic adjustment (GIA) and ice sheet dynamics.
 The programme is designed to synthesize and integrate the extensive new geological and geophysical data sets obtained during and subsequent to the International Polar Year with modeling studies, in a timeframe to contribute to IPCC AR6.

-More information about the SERCE goals and objectives can be found in the implementation plan.
+More information about the SERCE goals and objectives can be found in the pdf implementation plan (148 KB) .

 Statement on Antarctic geodetic infrastructure: SERCE urges national agencies to expand and maintain existing geodetic infrastructure across Antarctica.
 The long-term deployment of geodetic infrastructure across Antarctica is required to measure three-dimensional Earth deformation and gravity fields.
 Datasets with high spatial resolution from sites operating continuously is especially critical in regions of low mantle viscosity and ongoing ice loading changes (e.g. West Antarctica and Antarctic Peninsula).

 Statement on Antarctic seismic infrastructure: SERCE urges national agencies to support the spatially extensive and regionally targeted deployment of broadband seismometers across Antarctica.
 Spatially wide-spread observations are required to determine mantle and crustal properties, including rheology and geothermal heatflux.